um-grex/grex-docs/content/docs/grex/ood/_index.md

 ## OpenOndemand on Grex

-Grex's OOD instance runs on **aurochs.westgrid.ca** .
+Grex's OOD instance runs on **aurochs.hpc.umanitoba.ca** .
 It is available only from UManitoba IP addresses -- that is, your computer should be on UM Campus network to connect.

 To connect from outside UM network, please install and start [UManitoba Virtual Private Network](https://umanitoba.ca/computing/ist/connect/virtualpn.html).
 OOD relies on in-browser VNC sessions; so a modern browser with HTML5 support is required; we recommend Google Chrome or Firefox and its derivatives (Waterfox, for example).